PUT-JUG/proj-mp/src/Topic 1 - Introduction and RGB-D Data.md

 ## Depth image processing in deep learning

-When loading an RGB (or grayscale) image for deep learning processes, you usually normalize and scale it.
+When loading an RGB (or grayscale) image for deep learning processes, you usually standardize and scale it.

-But how to normalize depth image?
+But how to standardize depth image?
 Because it is usually stored as int16 values, we can divide the whole image by the max value of this type (65535).
+Another possibility is to find the maximum value of all images in the dataset.

 A greater problem occurs when we want to scale the image.
 Try scaling down the depth image ([for example using the PIL library and trying different resample methods](https://pillow.readthedocs.io/en/stable/reference/Image.html#PIL.Image.Image.resize)).
 Zoom to the edges of the chair.
 What are the values there?